Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

 This orchid flowers early in the season and can often be found from February through to the beginning of April.

-The specimens above were photographed in Portugal on the Algarve in mid March.
+The specimens shown above were photographed in Portugal on the Algarve in mid March.

 The Plant List

 Chris Thorogood and Simon Hiscock (2014) Field Guide to the Wildflowers of the Algarve; Kew Publishing